-Unit 2 Process Dynamics II
+Unit 2 Process Dynamics III S1 or S2 L1T2

 Prerequisites: 3.132, Unit 1, Process Dynamics II

 In this course, the material covered in Process Dynamics I will be applied during tutorials to selected case studies, and will be illustrated by laboratory work, and by analogue and digital computation.
 Lecture material will complement the laboratory work, and will introduce selected topics such as state-space analysis, variable co-efficient systems and approximation techniques for linear systems.